MarchandAlain/Whand/README.txt

 WHAND aims at being the simplest possible language for programming small automatons.
-It was originally developed by Alain Marchand to control experiments in Skinner boxes with parallel stimuli, manipulanda and rewards.
-Whand focuses on the readability of programs.
-Variables have explicit names and their behavior is entirely described in the variable definition.
-Here is a short but complete Whand script:
+It was originally developed by Alain Marchand to control experiments in Skinner boxes with parallel stimuli (outputs) and  manipulanda (inputs), with a focus on readability.
+A Whand script is NOT a sequence of instructions!
+It is a set of object definitions that fully describe each object's behavior (typically on/off events).
+Objects can be defined in any order.
+They should be given explicit names.
+Here is a short but complete Whand script that reads the state of a lever.
+Each time the subject (rat/mouse) presses the lever, it will trigger the delivery of a reward:

-exit: when start + 15min                   # stop experiment after 15 minutes
+exit: when start + 15min                    # definition of "exit": stop experiment after 15 minutes
-reward: when lever_pressed                 # definition of "reward", a 500 ms pulse until reward + 500ms                    # definition (continued)
+reward: when lever_pressed                  # definition of "reward", a 500 ms on/off pulse
+   until reward + 500ms                     # definition of "reward" (continued)
-output(1): reward                          # link "reward" to hardware output port 1
+output(1): reward                           # definition of "output(1)": link "reward" to hardware output port 1
-lever_pressed: pin(2)                      # define "lever_pressed", link to hardware input port 2
+lever_pressed: pin(2)                       # definition of "lever_pressed": link to hardware input port 2

 To set up and test a working version, see WHAND USER MANUAL.docx A complete (if somewhat technical) description of the language is given in WHAND REFERENCE MANUAL.docx